valbok/QtAVPlayer/README.md

 Free and open-source Qt Media Player library based on FFmpeg.
 - Designed to decode _video_/_audio_/_subtitle_ frames.
 - Supports [FFmpeg Bitstream Filters](https://ffmpeg.org/ffmpeg-bitstream-filters.html) and [FFmpeg Filters](https://ffmpeg.org/ffmpeg-filters.html) including `filter_complex`.
-- Supports multiple parallel filters for one input (one input frame and multiple output ones).
+- Supports multiple parallel filters for one input (one input frame produces multiple outputs).
 - Supports decoding all available streams at the same time.
 - Based on Qt platform the video frames are sent using specific hardware context:
   * `VA-API` for Linux: DRM with EGL or X11 with GLX.